LMWits/Group42SDAssignment/readme.md

 ## Testing

+Unit tests and code coverage are integrated via `jest`.
-Most code in this repo is Firebase related, no necessary tests identified in repo.
+Most code in this repo is Firebase related, no more necessary tests identified in repo.

 ## Contributing